julienmorot/puppet-bind/README.md

 ## Limitations

-Now views, ACL or master/slave.
+No views, ACL or master/slave.
+I'll add these features later.
 Only masters zone but if all your DNS are managed with puppet, it's not a problem :)